mariaalonzo16/travel-gallery/README.md

 ## Usage

 After the project files are cloned, feel free to edit the HTML, CSS, and JavaScript files.
 The HTML files can be found within the `pages` directory, while CSS files can be found within the `style` directory and JavaScript files in `js` directory.
-To view the application and the changes you make to the code open preview the changes you make to the code, open the `index.html` root-directory file in your web browser.
+To view the application and the changes you make to the code open `index.html` root-directory file in your web browser.

 ## Roadmap